Manual journal entry

 Subscription LineRequiredEnter the subscription line.

-Account TypeRequiredUse one supported value such as Asset, Liability, Revenue, COGS, or Deferred COGS.
+Account TypeRequiredUse one supported value, such as Asset, Liability, Revenue, COGS, or Deferred COGS.

 AssetConditionalUse when the entry affects an asset account.